BhavyaMehra/Waze_User_Churn_Prediction/README.md

 ---

 ## Summary
-Built a predictive churn model for a navigation app using XGBoost with 91% AUC.
+Built a predictive churn model for a navigation app using XGBoost with 50% recall.
 Extracted actionable insights from behavioral signals like login gaps and session frequency to support targeted user retention strategies.